 £548,000

-A guide of how to claim the inheritance tax relief
+A guide on how to claim the inheritance tax relief

 To benefit from relief, you must have held the qualifying shares for a minimum of 2 years from when the shares were issued.
-This is less than the usual 3 year holding period for the other reliefs offered under EIS and is significantly less than the 7 years required for gifts or trusts.
-Therefore, this provides a significant increase in the speed that an estate (or part thereof) can be made exempt from IHT.
+This is less than the usual 3-year holding period for the other reliefs offered under EIS and is significantly less than the 7 years required for gifts or trusts.
+Therefore, this provides a significant increase in the speed at which an estate (or part thereof) can be made exempt from IHT.

 This relief is offered automatically, as long as the shares have been held for a sufficient amount of time, then the holding is eliminated from your estate value and the full amount is passed on without any tax.